 I talk to people all the time who suffer from neurological issues they have trouble describing.
-They can’t put their finger on exactly what’s wrong, but they may have brain fog, attention deficit or a general feeling of disconnection to the world.
+They can’t put their finger on exactly what’s wrong, but they may have brain fog, attention deficit or a general feeling of the world.
 They usually just tell me their brain feels “weird”.

 Many people struggle with this, and it’s often hard for their health care providers to untangle.
-Neurotransmitters (brain chemicals) are usually involved, and oftentimes the medications patients are prescribed exacerbate or even be the root cause of those “weird” feelings!
+Neurotransmitters (brain chemicals) are usually involved, and oftentimes the medications patients are prescribed exacerbate or even become the root cause of those “weird” feelings!

-As a pharmacist, I know that many of our medications have value because they alter neurotransmitters, but I also know that result is temporary.
+As a pharmacist, I know many of our medications have value because they alter neurotransmitters, but I also know that result is temporary.
 In order to properly prescribe, doctors must know which brain chemicals are imbalanced in what ratios, before treatment.
 I recommend blood tests to evaluate neurotransmitter levels.
 I think this is where you and your doctor should start, rather than shooting medicine darts in the dark!
 Two excellent specialty labs that I trust for this are Pharmasan and Dunwoody labs.
 Any willing doctor can order a test from them.

-In the cold weather months in northern climes, many people are vitamin D deficient, which affects neurotransmitters.
+In the cold weather months in northern climates, many people are vitamin D deficient, which affects neurotransmitters.
 It’s a good idea to get your vitamin D levels tested.
 There’s also a possibility of brain issues related to thyroid hormone optimization.
 Studies show thyroid hormone, specifically T3, improves mood better than prescription antidepressants.
 Note that T3 medications are not the same as T4 drugs (synthroid or levoxyl).

 Here’s how some neurotransmitter imbalances can make you feel: